redblindbananaz/GoNZ/Documentation Process.md

 | Andres Peltier     | Area Manager         | Management    | PeltierA#r3@2023! | andres.peltier         |
 | ITAdmin            | IT                   | IT admin      | 123456            | ITAdmin                |

-- Creating custom display for the damin panel for agent:
+- Creating custom display for the admin panel for agent:

 ```
 from django.contrib import admin